weakish/docs-en/views/realtime-guide-senior.md

 ### Formats of Signatures

-Below we will introduce the formats of signatures for different types of operations.
+Below we will introduce the formats of strings used to obtain signatures for different types of operations.

 #### Signatures for Logging in

-Below is the format of signatures for logging in.
+Below is the format of strings for logging in.
 Keep in mind that there are *two colons* between `clientid` and `timestamp`:

 ```
 appid:clientid::timestamp:nonce